converged-computing/performance-study/experiments/google/gke/gpu/README.md

 Questions:

  - Do we want to mimic the number of CPU on lassen or stick with what Google Cloud has?
- - I'm not sure we can run nek5000 unless we also deploy filestore.
+ - I'm not sure we can run nek5000 unless we also deploy filestore (do it)

 and will update each set of commands after running / testing again.